 Child custody is an important issue in many cases where couples separate or divorce.
 Custody arrangements can come in many forms and often depend on the circumstances of each case.

-For an analysis of your Georgia child custody issue, contact a Fulton County child custody lawyer from our firm.
-A dedicated attorney could review your specific case and answer any questions you may have.
-Our team could advise you on your best options for obtaining custody rights and represent you in court to help you get the custody arrangement that works best for you and your children.
+For an analysis of your parenting time issue, contact a Fulton County child custody lawyer from our firm.
+A dedicated family law attorney can review your specific custody case and answer any questions you may have about parenting time.
+Let our team advise you on your best options for obtaining custody rights and represent you in court to help you get the child-sharing arrangement that works best for your family.

 In any court case where child custody is at issue, parents must usually submit a parenting plan to the court, according to Official Code of Georgia Annotated §19-9-1.
 Parenting plans must include the following information: